 Known as the Ludlow Massacre, Howard Zinn described its importance and obscurity in The Politics of History:

 The culminating act of perhaps the most violent struggle between corporate power and laboring men in American history.
 Despite five thousands pages of testimony, taken at the time by Congressional investigating bodies, it remains an obscure event, rarely mentioned in textbooks on American history.

 As Zinn explains in the video clip below, he first learned of the Ludlow Massacre from a song by Woody Guthrie.

-This year marks the 100th anniversary of the Ludlow Massacre.
-Read more in an excerpt by Howard Zinn from A People’s History of the United States.
+Read more about the Ludlow Massacre in an excerpt by Howard Zinn from A People’s History of the United States.